 Every church I’ve served has been led around by the numbers leash, creating a producer-consumer relationship with parishioners.
 Whether spoken or unspoken, it is how we weighed our impact.
 Simultaneously we always had angst about a lack of involvement, spiritual maturity and genuine care for mission.

 Despite this angst, we did not change our matrix.
-We still emotionally and pragmatically lived under the shadow of numbers.
+We still emotionally and pragmatically were yanked about by numbers.
 The unnerving truth is God gets heated when leaders survey the success of their organizations using numerical size.

 “David took a census of the people of Israel commissioning Joab to count the inhabitants of Israel.
 ‘Take a census of all the people of Israel—from Beersheba in the south to Dan in the north—and bring me a report so I may know how many there are.